 The mines, the fertile soil with the many olive groves and olive oil production, and the strategic position of Sardinia naturally attracted Phoenician shippers and traders, who founded important cities such as Caralis – Sardinia’s capital city of Cagliari; Sulci (the modern Sant’Antioco), and Tharros, which back then was the most important commercial port on the island.

-The Greeks were also attracted by Sardinia, but their attempt to invade in coming in from Olbia, in northeastern Sardinia, during the 6th century, was blocked by the Phoenicians, who managed to engage with the local population peacefully, to the point that both sides gained from the coexistence on the island, and tophets – Phoenician sanctuaries and places of worship – were built across the island.
+The Greeks were also attracted by Sardinia, but their attempt to invade from Olbia, in northeastern Sardinia, during the 6th century, was blocked by the Phoenicians, who managed to engage with the local population peacefully, to the point that both sides gained from the coexistence on the island.
+Tophets – Phoenician sanctuaries and places of worship – found across the island testify to the peaceful coexistence of Phoenicians and Sardinians.

 When the Carthaginian, led by generals Amilcare and Asdrubale, arrived on the island around 500 BCE, the Proto-Sardinians were pushed into the mountains, and the urban development led by the Phoenician and Nuragic civilizations came to a halt.
 When the Carthaginians took over, they brought to the island their most traditional forms of government, with two judges – known as Sufiti – as leaders for a period of a year, assisted by an assembly of elders.